1. Blog

 Did you know that BPA is still approved by the FDA as a "food contact material"?
 What to know about BPA and BPA-free dog food.

 We encounter hundreds of different chemicals in our everyday lives, including those that are present in our food.
-When buying either human food or pet food, it’s important not only to look at the ingredients but also at the packaging.
+When buying either human food or pet food, it’s important to look at the ingredients and the packaging.

-Despite recent efforts by environmentalists, BPA is still approved by the Food and Drug Administration (FDA) as a “food contact material,” but mindfulness around foods that may contain it is important.
+Despite recent efforts by environmentalists, the Food and Drug Administration (FDA) still approves BPA as a “food contact material,” but mindfulness around foods that may contain it is important.
 Here’s a look at BPA and BPA-free dog food.

 What Is BPA?

-BPA is short for bisphenol A, which is a chemical used mainly to make plastic items and food packaging.
-It’s been widely used since the 1950s and is commonly found in things like water bottles, food storage containers, receipt printer paper, and canned food packaging.
+BPA is short for bisphenol A, a chemical used mainly to make plastic items and food packaging.
+It has been widely used since the 1950s.
+BPA is commonly found in things like water bottles, food storage containers, receipt printer paper, and canned food packaging.

-BPA can also be found in some plastics used to make things like dog and cat toys, water bowls, food bowls, measuring cups, and food bins.
+BPA can also be found in plastics used to make dog and cat toys, water bowls, food bowls, measuring cups, and food bins.
 Food and drinks are the main sources of exposure to BPA in both pets and people.

 BPA in Canned Dog Food and Cat Food